NucciTheBoss/cleantest/docs/user-guide/installation.md

 `cleantest`.
 Note that __you do not need to install every testing environment provider listed below__; you only need to install the providers you wish to use for testing.

-???+ note "Important note about supported test environment providers"
+???+ info "About supported test environment providers"

     LXD is currently the only supported test environment provider.
 For the best experience, I encourage you to use LXD on Ubuntu.
 You can connect to the LXD server from other machines such as Mac, Windows, and Linux* using the LXC client.